 Lords Of Atitlán

 The Maya kaqchiquel, tzutujil, and k’íche’ are the naural lords of Atilán in the Department of Solola, Guatemala.
-My website lordsofatitlan originally paid tribute to the Department of Sololá and the Maya who live there.
-With time, however, I journeyed to more distant municipalities and small towns within Guatemala.
-My investigation of the Republic thus expanded, Therefore, I have added new chapters devoted to other parts of Guatemala.
+My website lordsofatitlan originally paid tribute to Solola, which was the part of Guatemala I knew best at the time.
+Later, however, I began to travel to more distant municipalities and small towns within Guatemala.
+My investigation of the Republic thus expanded, I have therefore added new chapters devoted to other regions..

 The following eight sub-chapters under the heading lords of atitlán repeat the idea of my original website.
-Many of the photographs were previously unpublished.
+Many of the photographs I have selected were previously unpublished.
 However, all are of the Department of Sololá and its people.
 The Maya cultures of Lake Atitán are in transition.
 My photographs therefore illustrate a mix of modern and traditional.

-The Department includes several ecological systems descending to the Pacific Coast.
+The Department of Solola includes several ecological systems descending to the Pacific Coast.
 Most towns belong to the highlands.
-However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the Department.
-The hot-lands are among the poorest parts of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.
+However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the department.
+The hot-lands are among the poorest sections of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.

 The Department is home to nineteen municipalities.
 Three of these — Sololá, San José Chacayá, and Concepción — share identical culture and clothing..Nahualá and Santa Catarina Ixtahuacán .also share the culture and attire of one another.
 Four.municipalities of Sololá speak k’iche’; five, tzutujil; and the remaining ten, kaqchiquel.
 The cultural diversity of Lake Atitlán translates well with photography.

 All of the photos in the eight sub-chapters under the title Lords of Atitlán pertain to the Department of Sololá.
 Therefore, my captions describing these photos will not repeat the departmental name.
 Keep in mind, however, that in future chapters, I will specify the name of a particular department.
 This might be confusing, because in some cases, the departmental name is the same as that of its major city.
 Also, Sacatepéquez and Chimaltenango, are both names of departments and of cities belonging to other departments.